Tensas Parish Profile

 Whom We Reach

-4-H Clubs, school enrichment, field days, publications, newsletters, website, social media, workshops, presentations, trainings, videos and summer school programs.
-Regular coalition meetings and nutrition education lessons.
+4-H Clubs, school enrichment, field days, publications, newsletters, class series, website, social media, workshops, presentations, videos, trainings and summer school programs.
+Regular coalition meetings and nutrition education lessons

-226 volunteers from 4-H, Master Gardeners, family, community-lead coalitions, and agriculture producers
+107 volunteers from 4-H, Master Gardeners, Master Horseman, family and community

 • Conduct Crop Variety and Production Demonstrations